rust-lang/project-error-handling/README.md

 where we track action items from the previous meeting, the previous meetings's agenda and minutes, and upcoming topics for the next meeting.
-You can also check out our issue tracker, project boards, and zulip chat to see the various pieces of what we're working on.
+You can also check out our issue tracker, project boards, and zulip chat to see all of the pieces of work that we're doing.

 - [Upcoming Meeting Agenda][active-agenda]
 - [Libs Team Tracked Issues][libs-error-project-tab]